Yukon-Literacy-Coalition/ylc_website_v2/src/_blog-posts/2021-08-04-literacy-this-week.md

         So how do we celebrate our pup?
 There are so many ways we can give back to our dogs in celebrating them.
 Take them for an extra-long walk, throw a few extra cookies their way, or buy them a new fun toy!
 If you want to take it the extra mile you could always make them a dog-friendly cake or donate to your local shelter.

-        Let’s not forget the origin of National dog month and start thinking about adopting your very own rescue pup today!
+        Let’s not forget the origin of National dog month and start thinking about adopting your very own rescue pup today.
       downloads:
         - downloadObject:
             downloadText: Read Yukon News Article